Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 5. Pushes new [Unproven Value](#unproven-value) with `valuecommitment` set to `vc` to the Entry stack.
 6. Executes `program` via [command](#command) instruction.

-Note: `ConfidentialIssue` authorized issuance of a certain asset commitment (within a given set of candidates) and a given value commitment.
+Note: `IssueConfidential` authorized issuance of a certain asset commitment (within a given set of candidates) and a given value commitment.
 However, the value commitment must additionally be proven to be in range before it can be used.
 Program `program` allows issuer to commit to that value commitment, if needed.

 ## Anchor operations